cdasa/be-take-home/README.md

 ## Fuse take home

-The goal of this challenge is to develop a back-end service for stock trading operations.
+The goal of this challenge is to develop a `backend service` for stock trading operations.
 The service should integrate with a mock vendor API (provided by Fuse) to:

-1. List available stocks and user portfolios
+1. List available stocks
+2. Get user portfolios (list of their stocks and quantities)
-2. Execute stock purchase transactions
+3. Execute stock purchase transactions
-3. Generate and email daily reports including successful and failed transactions
+4. Generate and email daily reports including successful and failed transactions

 ## Requirements